N3RDIUM/n3rdium.dev/README.md

 TODOs:
 - [ ] Global page search
+- [ ] Add alt text in the astro image index
 - [x] GitHub Action w/ py script to auto-update the sitemap and post json files
 - [x] Make the entire site gruvbox.
 - [x] Limit the content width in the about pages